flo2k/UQEF/README.md

 ### Custom Statistics
 1. Create a statistics class that inherits from `uqef.stat.Statistics`
 2. Implement the required methods
-3. Register your model in the `statistics` dictionary
+3. Register your model in the `statistics` dictionary (For a valid model implementation look at: [TestModelStatistics.py](src/uqef/stat/TestModelStatistics.py))

 Example for custom model and statistics usage:
 ```python